Don't divest dirty businesses, Deutsche Bank and BlackRock CEOs say

-FRANKFURT (Reuters) - Public companies shouldn’t go green by divesting their dirty businesses because in the end this doesn’t have an impact on the overall carbon footprint, the chief executives of BlackRock and Deutsche Bank said on Wednesday.
+Public companies shouldn't go green by divesting their dirty businesses because in the end this doesn't have an impact on the overall carbon footprint, the chief executives of BlackRock (BLK.N) and Deutsche Bank (DBKGn.DE) said on Wednesday.

-Instead, companies should clean up their operations to be more friendly to the environment, they said.
+Instead, companies should clean up their operations to be more friendly to the environemnt, they said.

-Policymakers and campaigners have been pushing the financial industry to do more to hold companies to account over their climate plans, and the CEOs of BlackRock and Deutsche Bank have been championing sustainable investments - a stance BlackRock enforced last week by backing green activism at Exxon Mobil and Chevron.
+Policymakers and campaigners have been pushing the financial industry to do more to hold companies to account over their climate plans, and the CEOs of BlackRock and Deutsche Bank have been championing sustainable investments - a stance BlackRock enforced last week by backing green activism at Exxon Mobil (XOM.N) and Chevron (CVX.N). read more

 Larry Fink, chief of asset manager BlackRock, challenged the view that it is good when companies sell their dirtiest assets, particularly given those assets might then be less available to public scrutiny.